-As a CMO, it is important that you are allocated a sensible budget that will allow you to achieve your marketing goals.
-While there is no hard and fast rule on setting the marketing budget, the suggested way is to take a percentage of actual or projected gross revenue.
-The percentage you apply will depend on the business’ size and age and what industry it operates in.
+While there is no hard and fast rule on setting a startup marketing budget, the suggested way is to take a percentage of actual or projected gross revenue.
+The percentage you apply will depend on the startup’s size, age and industry.

 Marketing spend also varies across industries.
 From a CMO survey conducted in February 2020, companies in banking, technology, and communications industries spent the most on marketing as a percentage of revenue, while mining and construction, transportation, and manufacturing spent the least.
 We recommend reaching out to other CMOs to get a sense of appropriate benchmarks for a startup in your industry.

-Now let's think about the phasing of your budget throughout the year, which will be impacted by your sales cycle and seasonality of sales.
+Now, let's think about the phasing of your startup marketing budget throughout the year, which will be impacted by your sales budget, sales cycle and seasonality of your business.

-Now that you have an overall figure to work with, it’s time to break your budget into key categories you’ll need to spend on, aligned with your marketing plan.
-To start, think of the types of campaigns you’ll be running and the platforms and assets you’ll need to get them done.
+Once you have an overall figure to work with, it’s time to break your budget into key categories you’ll need to spend on, aligned with your marketing plan.
+To start, think of the types of marketing campaigns you’ll be running, and the platforms and assets you’ll need to get them done.

-This category encompasses all the systems and tools you’ll need on a day-to-day basis.
-This may include marketing automation tools, social media platforms, and scheduling tools (including Facebook, Instagram, and LinkedIn), video conferencing and webinar software, an email marketing platform subscription, graphic design software, and website set-up and maintenance costs.
+This category encompasses all the marketing systems and tools you’ll need on a day-to-day basis.
+This may include marketing automation tools, social media platforms, and scheduling tools (including Facebook, Instagram, and LinkedIn).
+It will also likely include video conferencing and webinar software, email marketing platform subscription, graphic design software, and website set-up and maintenance costs.

 This may include conducting market research, establishing product positioning and messaging, gathering customer feedback, and creating a go-to-market strategy.

-Allocate budget for the design and creation of content to be delivered, including blog posts, case studies, videos, and images.
-You may also need to engage SEO consultants and utilize SEO optimization tools.
+Your startup marketing budget should allocate for the design and creation of content to be delivered, including blog posts, case studies, videos, and images.
+You may also need to engage search engine optimization (SEO) consultants and utilize SEO tools.

-Include ample budget for social media ads, blogger outreach, Pay Per Click (PPC) advertising on Google, Google adwords, display, and retargeting ads.
-Although most paid ads are now in the form of digital marketing, if relevant for your business, you may want to carve out a section for traditional advertising channels such as print, direct mail, billboards, transport advertising, TV, and radio ads.
+Include ample marketing spend for social media ads, blogger outreach, and pay-per-click (PPC) advertising on Google, which includes Google Adwords, display, and retargeting ads.
+If relevant for your business, you may want to carve out a section for traditional advertising channels such as print, direct mail, billboards, transport advertising, TV, and radio ads.

 Consider whether you’ll spend on PR placements, press releases, and award submissions.